-Worldskills UK Finals
+WorldSkills UK Finals:

-This year we will be inviting the top five teams from the Qualifying stage to go through to the UK Finals which will be held in one venue in mid November 2023.
+This year we will be inviting the top five teams from the Qualifying stage to go through to the UK Finals which will be held at our UK headquarters in mid November 2024.
 The competition will be designed to further test your knowledge and skills with virtual and real-world programming using FANUC Robots.

-The task will include elements of practical design, CAD modelling and assembly of hardware alongside robot programming in both real world and virtually.
+The task will include elements of practical design, CAD modeling and assembly of hardware alongside robot programming in both real world and virtually.